David Maxwell Fyfe, 1st Earl of Kilmuir: Home Secretary

 A conservative on the death penalty, Kilmuir was likewise conservative on the issue of homosexual rights, and led the opposition in the House of Lords to the implementation of the Wolfenden Report, which had recommended the decriminalisation of homosexual acts between consenting adults.

-This was ironic, says Geraldine Bedell, since it was he, while Home Secretary, who had set up the committee to consider whether the law should be changed.
+Geraldine Bedell viewed this stance as ironic, since it was Maxwell Fyfe, while Home Secretary, who had led the opposition to law reform in the Lords.
 As Bedell also notes: "Perhaps he thought, by handing over to a committee, to shelve the issue.
 Perhaps he assumed Wolfenden would find against, in which case, he chose a curious chairman, because Wolfenden had a gay son, Jeremy."
 Kilmuir still opposed liberalisation when a bill was introduced in the Lords (by Lord Arran) in 1965.
 Says Bedell: "For the opposition, Lord Kilmuir warned against licensing the 'buggers' clubs' which he claimed were operating behind innocent-looking doors all over London."
 Maxwell Fyfe told the Conservative backbencher Sir Robert Boothby, who was known in parliamentary circles to be bisexual, that it was not his intention to legalise homosexuality: "I am not going down in history", he told Boothby, "as the man who made sodomy legal."

+The execution date of serial child murderer John Straffen was fixed for 4 September 1952.
+On 29 August, however, Maxwell Fyfe commuted Straffen's sentence to one of life imprisonment following his personal recommendation to the Queen that Straffen be reprieved.
 During his tenure as Home Secretary, he was embroiled in the controversy surrounding the hanging of Derek Bentley.
-Maxwell Fyfe had controversially refused to grant a reprieve to Bentley despite the written petitions of 200 MPs and the claim that Bentley was mentally retarded allegedly having a mental age of only 11.
+Maxwell Fyfe had controversially refused to grant a reprieve to Bentley despite the written petitions of 200 MPs and the claim that Bentley was intellectually disabled allegedly having a mental age of only 11.
 However, on most issues he was on the progressive wing of the Conservative Party, opposing the proposals in 1953 for the re-introduction of corporal punishment.